-- 1. Dispatch properly-trained and equipped personnel and equipment in good working condition - 2.
-Inform its own personnel of all aspects of its agreement. - 3.
-Provide workers' compensation insurance coverage for injuries sustained by assisting personnel, wherever such injuries might occur.
+- 1. Dispatch properly trained and equipped personnel and equipment in good working condition - 2.
+Inform its own personnel of all aspects of its agreement.

-- 4. Ensure that each employee leaving home to assist another has sufficient cash or cooperative credit card or incidental expenses.
-Instruct crew to keep all receipts and turn them in to their cooperative when they have returned home, for reimbursement. - 5.
+- 3. Ensure that each employee leaving home to assist another has sufficient cash or cooperative credit card or incidental expenses.
+Instruct crew to keep all receipts and turn them in to their cooperative when they have returned home, for reimbursement. - 4.
 Bill the cooperative requesting aid for the total actual payroll costs of the assisting personnel at the time and a half rate for all hours worked.
-Will not bill for transportation costs or overhead cost.
+Will not bill for transportation costs or overhead costs.